 The American Cleaning Institute urged Dayton to veto the new bill, arguing that triclosan has been shown to provide health benefits.
 However, the FDA disagrees.

 One of the most disconcerting uses of the chemical is in toothpaste formulas, as people run the risk of swallowing or digesting it.
 Research has shown that triclosan may cause damage to the endocrine system and weaken the immune system, among other health risks.
 As a solution, people can still find toothpaste for bad breath and gingivitis without scrubbing with these harmful chemicals.
 However, be wary of misleading labels - some companies will disguise the ingredient as one of the following: Cloxifenolum, Lexol-300, Additive B, Irgasan (DP 300 or PG 60), Microban or Ster-Zac.

-TheraBreath's toothpaste does not contain triclosan, but rather packs natural chemicals that help get rid of bad breath and combat dental plaque, gum disease and dry mouth.
+TheraBreath's toothpaste does not contain triclosan, but rather packs oxygen compounds that help alleviate bad beath and combat cavities (with fluoride), and dry mouth.

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Please Note: The material on this site is provided for informational purposes only.
 Always consult your health care professional before beginning any new therapy.